rocmarchive/hcBLAS/docs/source/sasum.rst

 SASUM
 #####

-| Absolute sum of values of a vector (Vector X) containing float elements (Single precision).
+| Absolute sum of values of a vector (vector x) containing float elements (Single precision).
 |
-| Where X is a n-dimensional vector.
+| Where x is a n-dimensional vector.

 Functions
 ^^^^^^^^^